gazaskygeeks/Coding-Foundations-course/coursebook/session-03/exercise.md

 12- The font for the paragraphs and the titles is 'sans-serif'.

+13- The style for the title in every section will change on hover it.

-13- The selected section from the paragraph should be 'white' with 'goldenrod' color for the background.
+14- The selected section from the paragraph should be 'white' with 'goldenrod' color for the background.

-14- Add `Read More >>` with blue color after the paragraph using `after`.
+15- Add `Read More >>` with blue color after the paragraph using `after`.